 By Sybille Fleischmann

-Until he left Afghanistan at age 18, Hamid Husaini (left, in picture above) had only been to school three years.
+Until he left Afghanistan, Hamid Husaini (left, in picture above) had only been to school three years.
 Today, he bakes pies at an ice cream shop in southern Germany, and studies German and math with a donated Google Chromebook.

 Back in Afghanistan, Husaini’s mother worked as a teacher for UNICEF in Kabul and his father was a bricklayer for an American contractor.
-By 2015, The Taliban was gaining more and more influence in Kabul, and as employees of Americans, Husaini’s parents were in danger.
-It was also impossible for Husaini and his four brothers and sisters to attend school, since the Taliban were shutting down any schools that admitted girls, and that didn’t teach a hard-line Islamic curriculum.
-In January 2016, the family decided to leave Afghanistan, via Iran, Turkey and Greece, eventually arriving in Bad Heilbrunn, a small spa town in the Bad Toelz region of southern Germany.
+By 2015, the Taliban were gaining more influence in Kabul, and as employees of Americans, Husaini’s parents were in danger.
+It was also impossible for Husaini and his four brothers and sisters to attend school.
+The family decided to leave Afghanistan, via Iran, Turkey and Greece, eventually arriving in Bad Heilbrunn, a small spa town in the Bad Toelz region of southern Germany.

 Because he missed so much school in Afghanistan, Husaini first needed some low-tech help.
 His teacher at Asylplus in Bad Toelz uses an old-fashioned carpenter’s ruler along with learning tutorials to help Husaini learn numbers and units, as well as addition and subtraction.
 Husaini also uses education software Schlaukopf.de on the Chromebook to do math exercises, says Waltraud Haase, co-founder and board member of Asylplus.